-- Employers may encourage or require employee use of cloth or disposable face coverings as indicated by sector-specific guidance.
+- Employers must require require employee use of cloth or disposable face coverings as indicated by sector-specific guidance.
 If employers require the use of cloth face coverings, employers must provide cloth or disposable face coverings for employees. - Restrict non-essential meetings and conduct meetings virtually as much as possible. - Limit the number of employees gathering in shared spaces.